Zakaria-Boukeffa/TETRIS_AI/README.md

 When a player clears 2 or more lines at once, their opponent receives an "easy piece" (either an I-shaped or O-shaped piece).
 This adds a strategic element to the game, as clearing multiple lines can help your opponent.

 ### Slowdown Bonus
-Every 1000 points, the opponent's pieces fall 20% slower for 10 seconds.
-This gives the player who reached the score milestone a temporary advantage.
+Every 1000 points, the pieces fall 20% slower for 10 seconds

 ### Special Piece
 Every 3000 points, a special-shaped piece (heart or star) appears.
 Placing this piece correctly awards an additional 100 bonus points.
 These unique pieces add visual interest and a scoring opportunity.